Lynmouth circular via Watersmeet and Countisbury

 Watersmeet House was built in 1832 as a fishing lodge by the Reverend W.S.Halliday, son of a rich businessman.
 Stone for the house was quarried at Watersmeet, above the East Lyn River.
 A tea garden since 1901, it buzzes with activity, especially in summer.

-Keeping Watersmeet House to your left and the East Lyn River to your right follow the footpath out behind the house signed 'Footpath, Fisherman's Path Rockford / Brendon'.
-At the next fingerpost turn left up a steep zig zag path through the woods, signed Countisbury.
-In the spring and the summer these woods are filled with birdsong.
+Keeping Watersmeet House to your left and the East Lyn River to your right follow the footpath out behind the house signed 'Footpath Rockford 1 ½'.

 Follow the path up through the woods and as it levels out around the side of the valley look for where the path splits - turn sharp left here.
 There is no signpost.
-Follow the path up towards Trilly Ridge.
+Keep on the main path as it zig zags up towards Trilly Ridge.
 The view will open out to your left giving you the opportunity to look out over to the Iron Age hill forts of Wind Hill and North Myrtleberry.

 Turn left and walk along the grassy path until you come to a three-finger signpost set into a dry stone wall to you left - you will also see a small cairn.
 Turn right here following the South West Coast Path - the symbol for the path is an acorn.
 It will seem you are walking off the edge of the cliff but as you stay on the path round to your left you will see the path as it follows the cliffside all the way down to Lynmouth.
 There are stunning views from here down into Lynmouth and on a clear day you will also be able to see across to Wales.